some-natalie/samples/resume.md

 * Create and maintain a WordPress site (nanas-recipes.com) hosted on AWS utilizing EC2 and Route53, Google AdSense (Mar 2015)
 * Learning JavaScript through nodeschool.io curriculum (Feb 2015)
 * Refurbish, install, and configure CentOS 7 on a Dell PowerEdge server for a local company  (Dec 2014)
-* Redesign website for a Top 100 Amazon author (sandyraven.com) using Google Apps for Business and Analytics (Nov 2014)
+* Redesign website for a Top 100 Amazon [author](sandyraven.com) using Google Apps for Business and Analytics (Nov 2014)
 * Created onboarding manual for engineers at Kiewit Federal Group  (Oct 2014)
 * Compiled several open source projects for my Fedora desktop that are unavailable in popular repositories  (Sept 2014)
 * Design, furnish, and install a Windows-based small business network.
 Final product included 1 router, 2 switches, 2 wireless access points, 1000’ of CAT5E cable, 1 Windows Server with Active Directory and SQL Server for client software, approximately 10 clients, 2 workgroup printers, industry-specific hardware and software, and all supporting documentation.
 Contract includes 1 year support.
 (Jan 2014)